Theekuchi: Plot

-Sakthi (Jai Varma) is on a mission to take revenge on those who usurped government land and killed his mother (Bhanupriya), who wanted to construct a school there.
-Instead, a local illicit arrack seller and rowdy named Pasupathy Pandian (Ashish Vidyarthi), with the help of the Education Minister (Dhandapani), builds a self-financing private engineering college and strikes gold.
+Sakthi (Jaivarma) is on a mission to take revenge on those who usurped government land and killed his mother (Bhanupriya), who wanted to construct a school there.
+Instead, a local illicit arrack seller and rowdy named Pasupathy Pandian (Ashish Vidyarthi), with the help of the Education Minister Kanthasamy (Kadhal Dhandapani), builds a self-financing private engineering college and strikes gold.
 Pasupathy becomes rich and powerful by giving admissions by getting capitation fees.
 The poor students who do not pay up either commit suicide or disappear.
 Sakthi and his friends, including the heroine (Mythriya), Pasupathy's daughter, fight back against the injustice and nefarious activities going on in the campus.
 How they ultimately triumph and justice prevails is what the movie is about.